US awards $231M contract for over-the-counter, at-home virus tests

 “Requiring masks on our transportation systems will protect Americans and provide confidence that we can once again travel safely even during this pandemic,” the order stated.
 “Therefore, requiring masks will help us control this pandemic and aid in reopening America’s economy.”

-The new order comes as Fauci warned that the emergence and increasing spread of coronavirus mutations which means that vaccine makers must be ready to make new shots to stay ahead of the public health crisis.
+Fauci warned that with the emergence and increasing spread of coronavirus mutations, vaccine makers must be ready to make new shots to stay ahead of the public health crisis.

-“This is a wake-up call to all of us,” says Fauci, noting government scientists will be working to keep pace with virus mutations.
+“This is a wake-up call to all of us,” he said, noting government scientists will be working to keep pace with virus mutations.

 The South Africa virus variant was first discovered in the U.S. in South Carolina Thursday.
 Other variants first reported in the United Kingdom and Brazil were previously confirmed in the U.S.